pukanbyd/Sales-Store-Dashboard/README.md

 Dashboards that I made when I was intern at EXIM BANK.

 ## Overview
-This project developed by PowerBI for analyzing store's sales and efficiency
+This project developed interative dashboards by PowerBI for analyzing store's sales and efficiency.  monitoring sales performance and evaluating employee KPIs.

 ## Tool
 - PowerBI